movementlabsxyz/hyperplane/simulator/README.md

 # Hyperplane Simulator

-A performance testing tool for the Hyperplane system.
+This simulator is designed to test the Hyperplane protocol under various conditions and configurations.

 ## Overview